davidfowl/aspnetvnextwebapiapp/Generations.md

 The above package targets .NET Platform 5.4 (.NET Standard Platform 5.4)

 #### Migrating existing PCLs in NuGet packages
-Using the table outlined in above, use the profile number of the csproj used to build the portable assembly to determine what nuget folder it should go into.
+Using the table outlined above, use the profile number of the csproj used to build the portable assembly to determine what NuGet folder it should go into.
 For example, **Newtonsoft.Json 7.0.1** has 2 portable folders:

 ```
 Newtonsoft.Json/7.0.1/lib/portable-net40+sl5+wp80+win8+wpa81/Newtonsoft.Json.dll
 Newtonsoft.Json/7.0.1/lib/portable-net45+wp80+win8+wpa81+dnxcore50/Newtonsoft.Json.dll
 ```

-Only one of these can be convert to a dotnet5.x based reference.
+Only one of these can be converted to a dotnet5.x based reference.
 Based on this csproj, we can see that the second PCL project is really profile 259.

 https://github.com/JamesNK/Newtonsoft.Json/blob/d4916a76b5ed94342944cc665372dcc5dbd9e389/Src/Newtonsoft.Json/Newtonsoft.Json.Portable.csproj#L12